 How to Find Your Mac’s Exact CPU Model

-Indeed, even after you’ve purchased a Mac, the information about the exact CPU model is hidden from the “About this Mac” and System Information windows.
-This is fine for most users, but power users or those looking to compare a Mac’s performance to an equivalent PC may want to know exactly which CPU is powering their computer.
+Indeed, even after you’ve purchased a Mac, the information about the exact CPU model is hidden from the “About this Mac” system report.
+This is fine for most users, but power users or those looking to compare there Mac’s performance to an equivalent PC may want to know exactly which CPU is powering their computer.

 What if you just quickly want to verify your Mac’s CPU model?
 Or what if you’re working to repair or troubleshoot someone else’s Mac and don’t have all the info about the system immediately available?
 Well, you’re probably not surprised to learn that there’s a Terminal command that can show your Mac’s CPU model.
 Here’s how to use it.

 First, launch Terminal, which you can find going to the Applications folder then the Utilities folder (or by searching for Terminal with Spotlight).

 Open Terminal then enter the following command at the command prompt:

 You’ll immediately see a new line of text with the exact make and model of your Mac’s CPU.
 On my MacBook, this command returned the following line:

 Intel(R) Core(TM) i5-7360U CPU @ 2.30GHz

 Intel has kept the same Core-series naming scheme for several years, meaning that lots of CPUs share similar frequency characteristics even though they offer far different performance levels.